larsito/tempo/README.md

 This package accompanies the article

-Leps, J., Götzenberger, L., Valencia E,. de Bello Francesco (2019) Accounting for long-term directional trends on year-to-year synchrony in species fluctuations.
+Leps, J., Götzenberger, L., Valencia E., de Bello, Francesco (2019) Accounting for long-term directional trends on year-to-year synchrony in species fluctuations.
 Ecography.

 It provides functions to calculate synchrony indices for temporal ecological communities (i.e. records of co-occurring species abundances through time), and to simulate such communities.